 When you reduce the noise in your night sky photo it’s also good to move the colour noise reduction slider too.
 When you decrease noise it increases colour noise to compensate, so move the two at the same pace.
 But again don’t go to +100.
-Just zoom in and take the worst of it off.
+Just zoom and take the worst of it off.

 In Photoshop it allows you to pick out a specific range of light within an image.
 Through this, you can isolate the brightness of the stars or moon while not affecting other light levels.
-This means in practise you can brighten your main subject(s) and the black sky remains the same making the stars appear brighter.
+This means in practice you can brighten your main subject(s) and the black sky remains the same making the stars appear brighter.

 Luminosity Masking is a more advanced technique that requires time and patience as it has a lot of further benefits.
 One of them being is that they can be used to reduce noise in specific areas of an image much like an adjustment brush in Lightroom.

-We’ve covered all the essential tools and techniques to get started in this night sky photography tutorial but the opportunities don’t stop there.
-If you’ve enjoyed photographing the night sky and want to push further then there’s a lot more to be unlocked.
+We’ve covered all the essential tools and techniques to get started in night sky photography, but the opportunities don’t stop there.
+If you’ve enjoyed photographing the night sky and want to push further, then there’s a lot more to be unlocked.

 While we won’t cover them in this beginners night sky photography tutorial we’ll certainly cover them more in other articles.

 A star tracker is a motorised mount that fits on top of a tripod.
 It allows a camera to follow a specific object in the sky meaning that you don’t need to be limited so much by the issue of Earth’s rotation and your shutter speed.